 C) Body Condition Score (BCS) in plain language

-Many vets use a 1–9 BCS scale.
-You don’t need to memorize it—just keep this shortcut: 5 = ideal, 6–7 = overweight, 8–9 = obese.
+Many vets use a 1–9 body condition score.
+You do not need to memorize the whole scale.
+A simple shortcut is: 5 = ideal, 6–7 = overweight, 8–9 = obese.

 3) Health risks (why this matters)

-- Diabetes mellitus risk increases in overweight cats.
+- Diabetes mellitus: risk increases in overweight cats.

 4) Before you start: the vet-safe basics

-A) What to ask your vet for (simple, clear requests)
+A) What to ask your vet for

-- Goal weight range (not just “lose a little”).
+- Goal weight range, not just “lose a little”

-- Daily calorie target to start (and when to adjust).
+- Daily calorie target to start with

-- Safe pace of loss (many plans aim around 0.5–1% body weight/week).
+- Safe pace of loss to aim for

 B) Your two non-negotiables

-- No sudden fasting or extreme restriction.
+- No sudden fasting or harsh restriction

-- Accurate measuring (gram scale beats “scoops”).
+- Accurate measuring with a gram scale whenever possible

 5) Step-by-step weight-loss plan (practical + realistic)